 I was also one of the Australian delegates on the International Coordinating Committee for the Marcel Grossman meetings, MG11 (Berlin 2006), MG12 (Paris 2009), MG13 (Stockholm 2012) and MG14 in Paris, July 2015, and on the scientfic program committee for the Australian Institute of Physics 2012 congress (UNSW Sydney, Dec 2012).

-My current timetable has details of my consultation hours, and when I am unavailable.In session 2 2017 I will be lecturing two courses
+My current timetable has details of my consultation hours, and when I am unavailable.In session 1 2018 I am lecturing one course:

 I am currently the Director of Undergraduate Studies in the School of Mathematics and Statistics.